rithmschool/react_curriculum/Unit-02/02-redux_intro.md

 ### Functional Programming Review

-Redux revoles around some core concepts in functional programming - let's examine those in further detaial before we talk about reducers:
+Redux revoles around some core concepts in functional programming - let's examine those in further detail before we talk about reducers:

 ### Pure Functions